July 1922

 Hopkinson (1988), pg 159; Farry (2012), pg 99

-After 150 pro-Treaty troops arrive in Limerick (see July 7th), Brennan sends Lynch formal confirmation that the truce is over and fighting breaks out.
-Neither side gains substantial advantage in the early days of the fighting which lasts until July 21st.
+Neither side gains substantial advantage in the early days of the fighting.
+The fighting lasts until July 21st.
 The fighting is concentrated around anti-Treaty held positions.
 Thousands of civilians flee and there are a number of civilian casualties.
-See July 19th below.

 Hopkinson (1988), pg 149-150; Curran J M (1980), pg 239; O’Callaghan (2018), pgs 108-109; Corbett (2008), pg 84